ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Office.md

 	- March of the Count (Black)
 	- Fall of the Lord (Red)
 	- Passing of the Barons (Red)
-	- Herrings/Hearings of the Major ()
+	- Herrings/Hearings of the Major (Red).
+Maybe related to the Twelve Major Keys note?